Map Cleaner // User Guide

 3. Name it (e.g., "Doors")

-The pattern captures: element order, colors, line weights, shape types, segment counts, bounding box dimensions (±10%), and path length (±10%).
+The sequence pattern captures: element order, colors, line weights, shape types, segment counts, bounding box dimensions (±10%), and path length (±10%).
 Skips between elements are preserved as wildcards.

 Tuning a Group